jkboyce/jugglinglab/README.md

 ## Contributors

 Juggling Lab has been in development since 1997 – the earliest days of the Java language.
 It started as an AWT applet running in a browser, then migrated to Swing with the release of Java 1.2.
-As applet support gradually died out, Juggling Lab morphed into the desktop application it is today.
+Eventually Juggling Lab morphed into the desktop application it is today.

 Over that long span of time the project has seen contributions from many people, including: